Astro (album)

-Astro is the first album of long duration (after the EP Le disc of Astrou) of Chilean indie band Astro, released in 2011.
+Astro is the first full-length album (after the EP Le disc of Astrou) by Chilean indie band Astro, released in 2011.
 The first single from the album was "Ciervos" and followed "Colombo", "Panda" and "Manglares".

 This album was chosen by National Public Radio among the 50 discs of 2012.

 Track listing

 All tracks written by Andrés Nusser, except where noted.